luluzhou1/alinush.github.io/_posts/2022-07-28-lagrange-interpolation.md

 **Important:** The $\lagr_i(X)$ polynomials are dependent on the set of $x_i$'s only (and thus on $n$)!
 Specifically each $\lagr_i(X)$ has degree $n-1$ and has a root at each $x_j$ when $j\ne i$!
 In this sense, a better notation for them would be $\lagr_i^{[x_i, n]}(X)$ or $\lagr_i^{[n]}(X)$ to indicate this dependence.

+## Example: Interpolating a polynomial from three evaluations

-Furthermore, consider the following example with $n=3$ pairs.
+Consider the following example with $n=3$ pairs of points.
 Then, by the Lagrange formula, we have:

 $$\phi(X) = y_1 \lagr_1(X) + y_2 \lagr_2(X) + y_3 \lagr_3(X)$$